usgs-makerspace/wbeep-viz/README.md

 Now, we could have added a tile server to our application when deployed on AWS, but we wanted to keep our application deployment simple (and inexpensive).
 Application deployments in AWS can use a S3 bucket as a source, only if they are static.
-And by 'static' I mean they are applications that run on a users browser with the browser doing all the processing, and there is no need for server-side-processing.
-Adding a tile server would mean we had added server-side-processing and we would no longer be able to use S3 as our host; we would have needed to switch to a more complex and expensive Elastic Compute Cloud (EC2) instance.
+And by 'static' I mean they are applications that run on a user's browser with the browser doing all the processing, and there is no need for server-side-processing.
+Adding a tile server would mean we have added server-side-processing and we would no longer be able to use S3 as our host; we would have needed to switch to a more complex and expensive Elastic Compute Cloud (EC2) instance.